greycat-amc/OpenVas-/docs/03-lab-setup.md

 - Network configuration: NAT Network (VirtualBox)
 - Role: Vulnerable target system used for security testing

 Metasploitable is an intentionally vulnerable virtual machine designed for security training and penetration testing exercises.
-Instructions for downloading and configuring the Metasploitable2 machine can be found in the Troubleshooting section.
+Instructions for downloading and configuring the Metasploitable2 machine can be found in the [How to Configure Metasploitable2](06-troubleshooting.md) section.

 <p align="center">
   <img src="../screenshots/metasploitred.png" width="700">